-If you just simply google the nutritional benefits of barley, you will be convinced that you should only be feeding barley to your dog.
-But there’s more to understand here than just simply looking at the nutritional list when it comes to feeding your dog.
+If you search online for the nutritional benefits of barley, you might come away thinking it’s the only food your dog should eat.
+But there’s more to consider than just the nutrient list when it comes to your dog’s diet.

-The fiber can not only aid digestion but also help lower sugar levels cholesterol and the risk of heart disease.
-It can also provide comfort to your dog in case of constipation.
-Along with fiber, your dog can also get some good quantities of carbohydrates, plant proteins, manganese, and vitamin B in barley.
+This fiber not only promotes healthy digestion but can also help regulate blood sugar, lower cholesterol, and reduce the risk of heart disease.
+It may even ease constipation.
+Along with fiber, barley also offers dogs a good supply of carbohydrates, plant-based proteins, manganese, and vitamin B.

 The answer is no. While barley is safe for dogs to eat, it is not gluten-free.
 So, it does pose a risk to the dogs that have gluten allergies.
 Secondly, a dog’s digestive system is not equipped to digest a lot of fiber all at once, especially if it comes from a non-meat source.
 Eating a lot of it can cause several digestive and other health-related issues for your dog.
 (1)